id2digital/Sentinel2Epcis/README.md

 Sentinel system consists of the following modules:

 - LABrys.
 Management of Physical Chemical and Microbiological Analysis.
 - LAB/Olive.
-Oil and residue analysis management system using NIR devices.
+Software for managing the analysis of olives and pomace (analisys of samples, incorporation of analytical values from near infrared spectroscopy equipment, issuance of reports and generation of alerts).
 - PGH Manager.
-Critical Points Self-Control and Control System.
-Version for commerce, hotels and restaurants.
 - PPR Manager.
 Implementation of the Critical Points Self-Control and Control System.
 Industry version.
 - Sentry.